 If you are a war widow or widower, you will need to complete the war widow/widower concession attachment form(PDF, 251KB) in addition to the pensioner concession form.

-You can request a refund of overpaid rates and water accounts.
+You can request a refund of overpaid rates and water accounts by completing our online form.

 Understanding your rates